List of companies of Canada

-For further information on the types of business entities in this country and their abbreviations, see "Business entities in Canada".
+For further information on the types of business entities in this country and their abbreviations, see business entities in Canada.

 Largest firms

-This list shows firms in the Fortune Global 500, which ranks firms by total revenues reported before March 31, 2022.
-Only the top five firms (if available) are included as a sample.
+This list shows firms in the Fortune Global 2000, which ranks the top five firms by total revenues reported before January 31, 2026.
+Canada's financial sector is the Canadian economy's largest, with much of its banking industry based in Toronto.